AnarSultanov/GraphMiniLibrary/README.md

 ```
 #### Use algorithms and get the result.
 Note:
-- Initial data og the graph is not changed during calculations.
+- Initial data of the graph is not changed during calculations.
 - All algorithms are calculated asynchronously; therefore, CompletableFuture is returned.
 ```java
 Graph<Integer> graph = new BasicGraph<>();